-- Follow guidance included in the All Fire Personnel Best Practices (Appendix A) for social distancing, personal hygiene, workplace cleaning, symptom monitoring, etc. - Implement COVID-19 Screening daily (Appendix C). - Utilize video conferencing, texting, messaging, radio or loudspeaker, etc. for briefings and meetings. - Airbases should identify the number of resources that can be staged at existing facilities to maintain social distancing and separation. - Consider alternate locations on the airfield or adjacent airports to stage aircraft and crews, and types of mission, if necessary, to maintain social distancing. - Due to the dynamic situation of the COVID-19 pandemic, airbase operations at times may not meet policy requirements.
+- Follow guidance included in the All Fire Personnel Best Practices (Appendix A) for social distancing, personal hygiene, workplace cleaning, symptom monitoring, etc. - Implement COVID-19 Screening daily (Appendix C). - Use video conferencing, texting, messaging, radio or loudspeaker, etc. for briefings and meetings (Appendix F). - Airbases should identify the number of resources that can be staged atexisting facilities to maintain social distancing and separation. - Consider alternate locations on the airfield or adjacent airports to stage aircraft and crews, and types of mission, if necessary, to maintain social distancing. - Due to the dynamic situation of the COVID-19 pandemic, airbase operations at times may not meet policy requirements.
 In these cases, prior to the deviation, it will be reported to supervisors who in conjunction with aviation managers will analyze the risk and determine if the operation should continue. - Limit who enters the aircraft/airbase to essential and maintenance personnel. - Work with minimum crew staffing levels to limit exposure. - Follow FAA/CDC/GSA/OEM disinfection guidance after each flight or after maintenance/fueling operations. - Consider contracting a block of rooms or apartments for the season for agency and contractor flight crews to use.
-Sanitize the rooms prior to and after each use. - Work closely with the Dispatch Office and the GACC to return SMKJ, ATGSs, ATs, LEADs, NIOPS, and flight crews to the same base every night to eliminate travel induced exposure, when possible. - Consider using one-hour call back to reduce the number of personnel at theairbase. - During periods of high use, consider options such as double crewing on aircraft and call up additional CWN services. - Practice COVID-19 protocols prior to incident response.
+Sanitize the rooms prior to and after each use. - Work closely with the Dispatch Office and the GACC to return (when possible) SMKJ, ATGSs, ATs, LEADs and flight crews to the same base every night to eliminate travel induced exposure, when possible. - Consider using one-hour call back to reduce the number of personnel at the airbase. - During periods of high use, consider options such as double crewing on aircraft and call up additional CWN service. - Practice COVID-19 protocols prior to incident response.

-- Use electronic forms rather than paper for the dispatching of aircraft. - Consider the use of multiple bases, even though some may be farther from the incident, in order to limit the amount of personnel at each airbase. - When possible assign retardant loaders to individual pits with proper PPE for the shift duration to limit hose and nozzle contacts.
+- Use electronic forms rather than paper for the dispatching of aircraft. - Consider the use of multiple bases, even though some may be farther from the incident, in order to limit the amount of personnel at each airbase. - Maintain situational awareness of firefighters being transported and working on the fireline and report any indications of personnel with symptoms following local or team protocols. - When possible assign retardant loaders to individual pits with proper PPE for the shift duration to limit hose and nozzle contacts. - Communicate with other bases and dispatch to ensure positive coordination (airspace, closest forces concepts, radio frequencies, supervision assigned, etc.) as multiple aircraft from different bases and agencies may be present during initial attack. - Due to the limited number and critical need for T-3 short haul mission qualified helicopters, consider using other aircraft for general passenger transport or recon to prevent exposure. - Work closely with Dispatch Offices to return (when possible) pilots and flight crews to the same base every night, preferably home, to eliminate travel-induced exposure for flight and maintenance crews, when possible.

-- Communicate with other bases and dispatch to ensure positive coordination (airspace, closest forces concepts, radio frequencies, supervision assigned, etc.) as multiple aircraft from different bases and agencies may be present during initial attack - Due to the limited number and the critical need for T-3 short haul mission qualified helicopters, consider using other aircraft for general passenger transport or recon to prevent exposure. - Work closely with Dispatch Offices to return pilots and flight crews to the same base every night, preferably home, to eliminate travel-induced exposure for flight and maintenance crews, when possible.
+- If the aircraft becomes contaminated do not use until it is properly disinfected per FAA/CDC/GSA/OEM guidance as applicable. - Follow the most current direction from the Centers for Disease Control and Prevention and local health authorities.
+Implement team or local unit exposure response plan. - Refer to Appendix A and follow guidelines regarding "positive screening". - Separate aircraft and personnel away from active operations and other personnel. - Notify the Controlling Aircraft or dispatch of the status change. - Contact maintenance inspector and/or follow agency direction after decontamination of the aircraft has been completed.

-- If the aircraft becomes contaminated do not use until it is properly disinfect per FAA/CDC/GSA/OEM guidance as applicable. - Follow the most current direction from the Centers for Disease Control and Prevention and local health authorities.
-Implement team or local unitexposure response plan. - Refer to Appendix A and follow guidelines regarding "positive screening". - Separate aircraft and personnel from active operations and other personnel. - Notify the Controlling Aircraft or dispatch of the status change. - Contact maintenance inspector and/or follow agency direction after disinfection of the aircraft has been completed. - Contact Contracting Officer/Agency for further guidance.
+Contact Contracting Officer/Agency for further guidance.